roboryman/Collections/README.md

 As of right now, the system relies on a core CSV file (Collections.csv) to hold Collections data.
 This may pose a problem with very large Collections; therefore everything is bound to be rewritten.

 The current columns are: "URL", "Genre", and "Description".
 I plan to add much farther functionality in the future.
 Right now, Collections really doesn't do much.

-Here are some of the ideas I have had so far:
+# TODO

 - Master Collection
 - Add "popularity" column or ranking column